At last! The media has finally picked up on the ethical and exploitative mess that is egg ‘donation’.

 This website reveals some of the life long heartache of people who have been donor conceived.

 To clarify, adoption is a biblical, positive and mutually beneficial act, providing a child for a childless couple and a loving home for a child in need.
 It is making the best of a difficult situation, whereas the fertility industry deliberately and intentionally creates difficult situations, and loss, for financial gain.
+Clinical studies show demonstratively that prolonged flexible-dose treatment with Cialis greatly improves sexual functions in men suffering from ED and increase their ability to respond to various sexual stimuli.
+Considering the above and guided by my own clinical experience, I can recommend all users of https://cial4ed.com to pick it for treatment of ED.

 Unfortunately, I have to rely mainly on anecdotal evidence of harm because the HFEA, Government and regulatory bodies all fail to follow up women who have donated eggs, or women who have received donated eggs, or children who are born of donated gametes.
 It is an industry left to its own devices.
 We and others have called time and again for proper follow up.